 If there is a finding of responsibility, the Hearing Panel will, in consultation with the Dean of Students in the College or relevant School or their respective designee, determine the sanctions to be imposed.
 Sanctions for a finding of responsibility depend on the nature and the gravity of the Sexual Misconduct.
-Sanctions may include, but are not limited to expulsion or suspension from WFBH, disciplinary probation, social restrictions, parental notification, education sanctions (such as community service, reflection paper(s), and/or fines), suspension or revocation of admission, suspension from a program, and/or withholding or revocation of a degree(s).
+Sanctions may include, but are not limited to, expulsion or suspension from Wake Forest, disciplinary probation, social restrictions, parental notification, education sanctions (such as community service, reflection paper(s), and/or fines) expulsion or suspension from campus housing, suspension or revocation of admission, and/or withholding or revocation of a degree(s).
 Sanctions imposed by the Hearing Panel will remain in effect pending the outcome of any appeal process.